bitcoin-computer/docs/More-Examples/fungible-token.md

 }
 ```

-We note that it is not necessary to check a message sender

-This is a work in progress and some functions are missing.
-There is also a partial implementation on [Github](https://github.com/bitcoin-computer/BRC20).
+Have a look at the implementation on [Github](https://github.com/bitcoin-computer/BRC20).

+!!!
+The "More Examples" Section is under construction.
+!!!